AlbertHansen/TripleModularRedundancyTool_developer_guide/triplicate_scripts/triplicate_output_ports.md

 ## Purpose

-The purpose of this script is to triplicate all output ports with their ```tmrg``` attribute set to true.
+The purpose of this script is to triplicate all output ports with their ```tmrt``` attribute set to true.

 ## Usage